CLASS RESERVATION POLICY IS CURRENTLY ON PAUSE! WE WILL LET YOU KNOW IF/WHEN WE RE-START CLASS RESERVATIONS!

-Reservations are recommended, but not required.
+Reservations are highly recommended.
 Our Adult/Teen classes have limited space, so we encourage reservations in advance if you want to secure your spot in a particular class.
 We also have a waitlist in case the class fills up.
 If you are on the waitlist, you will receive an email or a text informing you when a spot becomes available in the class.
 We almost always have a couple of people drop a few hours before the class, so people on the waitlist usually do get added to the class.

-• You will be able to reserve your spot in class up to 7 days before the start time of class.
+• You will be able to reserve your spot in class up to 10 days before the start time of class and up to 15 minutes before the start time of class.

-• If you don’t cancel your reservation before the 12-hour cut-off time, then . . .
+• If you don’t cancel your reservation before the 6-hour cut-off time, then . . .

 OPTION 1: TRANSFER RESERVATION – You may find someone to take over your reservation.
 Most people use the private Lions Message Board group on Facebook.
 The person who takes your spot CANNOT already have an existing reservation in that class.
 Once someone has agreed to take your spot, you must inform the admin team before the start time of class to let us know the full name of the person taking your spot (either tag us in the post or send us an email).
 Otherwise we won’t know, so we won’t be able to transfer the reservation & you’ll be on the hook for the no-show.

 OPTION 2: USE A FREEBIE – Everyone starts their membership with 5 freebies.
 You may exchange one of your freebies to avoid being charged a penalty for late canceling the class or no-showing.
-In order to use a freebie, you must email email@example.com before the start time of class to let us know that you would like to use one of your freebies.
-The number of freebies does not renew with each membership term; however, we frequently do contests or competitions in which “unlimited freebies for the rest of the year” is one of the prizes.
+In order to use a freebie, you must email firstname.lastname@example.org before the start time of class to let us know that you would like to use one of your freebies.
+Students will receive an additional 3 freebies after each year of membership.
+We also frequently do contests or competitions in which additional freebies are one of the prizes.